fstromback/mymake/README.md

 `maxThreads`.
 Mymake spawns maximum that many processes globally, even if two or more targets are compiled in parallel.

-When building in parallel, mymake automatically adds a string like `1>` in front of all output done in parallel.
+When building in parallel, mymake automatically adds a string like `1>` or `p1: ` in front of all output done in parallel.
 Each target gets a unique number, so that it is easy to see which target each error message originates from.
-The output `1>` is similar to what is used in Visual Studio, and Emacs recognizes error messages with prefixes like this.
+The output `1>` is similar to what is used in Visual Studio, which works in Emacs when using the Visual Studio compiler.
+On GCC, mymake adds a string like `p1:`, which Emacs correctly recognizes.
 However, if it causes trouble, set `usePrefix=no` either in your project file, or in your global `.mymake`-file.

 ## Configuration files